Do Consumers Trust Social Media Influencers? Here’s What Statistics Show

 Not all of this content has to be concentrated on the same social media platform.
 It’s smart to diversify the channels you’re active on, particularly as you look toward owning your contacts by transitioning them to email and text lists.

 The key to consistently engaging your audience with each touchpoint is to provide real, actionable value such as text sweepstakes.
-Keeping your selling to a minimum knowing that the more you give to your audience the more you will ultimately receive in return.
+Keep your selling to a minimum, knowing that the more you give to your audience, the more you will ultimately receive in return.

 Provide real value